falconry/falcon/README.md

 **Light.** Only the essentials are included, with the "six" Python 3 compatibility module being the only dependency outside the standard library.
 We work to keep the code lean and mean, making Falcon easier to test, optimize, and deploy.

-**Cloudy.** Falcon uses the web-friendly Python language, and speaks WSGI, so you can deploy it on your favorite stack.
-The framework is designed from the ground up to embrace HTTP, not work against it.
-Plus, diagnostics are built right in to make it easier to track down bugs and bottlenecks.
+**Cloudy.** Falcon uses the web-friendly Python language and speaks WSGI.
+Built-in diagnostics facilitate monitoring and debugging of production systems.

 ### Install ###